Boxing Day Sale: Get a Further 10% off ALL Products, No Promo Code Needed.

 What are the most comfortable CPAP masks?

-The most comfortable sleep apnea mask for you will depend on your personal requirements, including factors such as whether you breathe through your mouth during sleep, if you have a beard, and if you might feel claustrophobic wearing a larger sized mask.
+The most comfortable sleep apnoea mask for you will depend on your personal requirements, including factors such as whether you breathe through your mouth during sleep, if you have a beard, and if you might feel claustrophobic wearing a larger sized mask.

 This is where you can make the decision between using a full face mask, a nasal mask, and a nasal pillow mask.
 Each has its own advantages depending on your personal needs and preferences - the right choice will ensure that factors such as leakage and a poor fit do not impact your CPAP experience.
 For example, if you have facial hair, a full face mask may not be appropriate as it will cause air to leak, and as a result you may be more suited to a nasal or nasal cradle CPAP mask.